We research to make systems and services work for everyone:

-What is the GDPR and how does it work?
+What is the UK GDPR and how does it work?

 The UKGDPR law aims to protect the personal data of citizens and change how companies approach handling the data of individuals (data subjects).
 It is a major shift toward privacy by default, by requiring companies to obtain personal data only with the informed permission of the individual.